fjlaubscher/node/README.md

 # Node TypeScript Template

-This repository serves as a starter template for building Node.js applications using TypeScript.
+This repository serves as a starter template for building Node.js applications using TypeScript with Node.js 22's native TypeScript execution.
 It includes essential configurations and tools to streamline development and testing.

 ## Available Scripts

-- `pnpm build` – Compiles TypeScript files into JavaScript and outputs them to the `dist` folder.
-- `pnpm dev` – Starts the application in watch mode using `tsx` for live reloading.
-- `pnpm start` – Runs the compiled JavaScript output from the `dist` folder.
+- `pnpm start` – Runs the application directly using Node.js 22's native TypeScript support.
 - `pnpm test` – Executes tests using Vitest.
 - `pnpm format` – Formats code files using Prettier.

 ## Requirements

-- Node.js 22 or later
+- Node.js 22 or later (for native TypeScript execution)
-- TypeScript
+- pnpm package manager

 The entry point for the application is `src/index.ts`.
 All TypeScript source files should reside in the `src` directory.